schallersebastian/CAS_ADS/03_Module_3/README.md

 Focuses on a basic introduction to performing typical machine learning tasks with Python (see below for the original readme file from module 3).

+Subfolder:
-01_course_material (original and modified course material, e.g., presentations, notes, Jupiter notebooks, etc.)
+- 01_course_material (original and modified course material, e.g., presentations, notes, Jupiter notebooks, etc.)
-02_project (all material concerning the hand-in of module 3)
+- 02_project (all material concerning the hand-in of module 3)

 Hand-in-project: Classification of unconsolidated sediments from drill cores and borehole log data.
 (Group project with Patricio Becera)